 A chevron

-• A good first step to ensure you are prepared for a severe weather event is to create a plan - identify a safe place in your home to gather during a thunderstorm.
+• Identify a safe place in your home to gather during a thunderstorm.
 This should be a place where there are no windows, skylights or glass doors.
 These could break during a thunderstorm and cause injury.

 • Have materials and tools ready to repair damage to windows, such as tarpaulins, boards, and duct tape.

-• If you have livestock ensure they are moved to a safe place away from floodwaters, landslides, powerlines and isolated trees.
+• If you have pets or livestock ensure you have a plan for moving them to a safe place away from floodwaters, landslides, powerlines and isolated trees.

-• Review your insurance regularly.
-Having insurance cover for your home and contents is important to help you get back on your feet if you suffer damage in a disaster.
+• Having insurance cover for your home and contents is important to help you get back on your feet if you suffer damage in a disaster.

 During